LASeR: Learning to Adaptively Select Reward Models with Multi-Armed Bandits: Experiments and Results

 \subsection{Main Results}

-\myparagraph{\method{} achieves the best average accuracy on reasoning tasks.}~\cref{tab:rewardbench-llama} shows our method consistently outperforms the baselines across multiple benchmarks, particularly in the StrategyQA and GSM8K tasks.
-For example, \method{} improves approximately $2\%$ absolute accuracy over the sequential baseline on both GSM8K and StrategyQA.
-In cases where the best RM is not known beforehand, \method{} surpasses the performance of the average RM by $2.7\%$ and the RM Score Ensemble for each instance by $2.67\%$ (in accuracy averaged over the three tasks).
+\myparagraph{\method{} achieves the best average accuracy on reasoning tasks.}~\cref{tab:rewardbench-llama} demonstrates that our method consistently outperforms the baselines across multiple reasoning benchmarks, particularly in the StrategyQA and GSM8K datasets.
+For example, \method{} improves by approximately $2\%$ absolute accuracy over the sequential baseline on both GSM8K and StrategyQA datasets.

+In cases where the best RM is not known beforehand, \method{} surpasses the performance of the average RM baseline by $2.7\%$ and the RM Score Ensemble baseline for each instance by $2.67\%$ (in accuracy averaged over the three datasets).
 Moreover, this lower performance by the RM Score baseline is not purely due to variance in the scores: \method{} also surpasses the RM Agreement Ensemble and RM Online Ensemble by $0.91\%$ and $2.27\%$, respectively.
 Overall, \method{} provides \emph{consistent} results while the underlined second-place models show \emph{inconsistent} performance across datasets.
-These results also emphasize the benefit of \method{}, as it eliminates the need to choose a different RM in advance or ensemble multiple RMs.
+These results also emphasize the advantages of \method{}, as it eliminates the need to choose a different RM in advance or ensemble multiple RMs.

-\myparagraph{\method{} beats baselines at instruction-following.} Often, LLMs are used by large numbers of people with a diverse set of queries, goals, and intentions, and their preferences vary based on the underlying query.
-To demonstrate the effectiveness of \method{} in such settings,